 At first sight, for example, the chairs seem rather standard bentwood designs, until you realise that no one chair is similar to the next.
 The tables take slightly different shapes, with colourful Hundertwasser surfaces thrown in among the wooden tops.
 Plants hang from the walls and ceiling, often climbing along the roofspace.

-All-in-all, it feels like a rediscovered plant conservatory, converted into a café and bent slightly out of shape by forces unknown.
+All-in-all, it feels like a rediscovered plant conservatory, converted into a café, and bent slightly out of shape by forces unknown.

 Nor does the design approach stop there – be sure to use the toilets for an extended Hundertwasser experience.

-And in warmer months, sit in the outside courtyard among a morass of wild vines and other plants, and enjoy the tumbled colours, curves, spirals (and trees) of the museum building around you.
+And in warmer months, sit in the outside courtyard among a morass of wild vines and other plants, and enjoy the tumbled colours, spirals (and trees) of the museum building around you.

 Given the above, this is not a coffee house in the traditional sense of the word.
 Time does not slow down quite so much here.
+Instead, it twists and turns and leads you off into other directions.

 And, frankly, it’s just a nice way to finish off a visit to the wonderful Hundertwasser museum.